Tragedy of the commons: Commons in historical reality

 Far from suffering a tragedy of the commons in Hardin's sense, common land ... was subject to common law principles of customary origin that promoted 'sustainable management'.
 These were expressed through property rights, in the form of qualifications on the resource use conferred by property entitlements, and were administered by local manor courts ...
 Moreover, the administration of customary rules by the manor courts represented a wholly different means for organising the management of common resources than the model posited by Hardin, which stresses the need for exclusive ownership by either individuals or government in order to promote the effective management of the resource.

 Every productive unit ("manor") had a manorial court; without it, the manor ceased to exist.
 Manorial courts could fine commoners, and the lord of the manor for that matter, for breaches of customary law, e.g. grazing too many cattle on the land.
 Customary law varied locally.
 It could not be altered without the consent of the whole body of the commoners, except by getting an Act of Parliament.

 By the time of Lloyd's pamphlet (1833) the majority of land in England had been enclosed and had ceased to be common land.
-That which remained may not have been good agricultural land anyway, or the best managed.
-Lloyd takes for granted that common lands were inferior and argues his over-grazing theory to explain it.
-He does not examine other possible causes e.g. common land was difficult to drain, to keep disease-free, and to use for improved cattle breeding.
+Lloyd took for granted that the commons pastures of his day were worse than enclosed pastures because of over grazing; he denied that they might have been less fertile land anyway; he did not examine other possible causes.
+In The Common Lands of England and Wales (1963) geographer Dudley Stamp asked why not all commons were enclosed: he attributed it to inferior soils.
+Mostly, commons had persisted where they were too poor to be worth enclosing; good common land had been enclosed.
+Co-author W.G.
+Hoskins the landscape historian was not convinced by contemporary claims that commons were overstocked and under-managed; he suspected they were self-serving statements on behalf of the enclosure movement.
+Land lawyer Thomas Scrutton said that common pasture was difficult to drain, to keep disease-free, and to use for improved cattle breeding.

-Likewise, Susan Jane Buck Cox argues that the common land example used to argue this economic concept is on very weak historical ground, and misrepresents what she terms was actually the "triumph of the commons": the successful common usage of land for many centuries.
+Likewise, Susan Jane Buck Cox argues that the common land example used to argue this economic concept is on weak historical ground, and misrepresents what she terms was actually the "triumph of the commons": the successful common usage of land for many centuries.
 She argues that social changes and agricultural innovation, and not the behaviour of the commoners, led to the demise of the commons.
 In a similar vein, Carl Dahlman argues that commons were effectively managed to prevent overgrazing.